echoedinvoker/vim/6-transform-substitute-text/21-insert-change-replace-join/memo.md

 ## **Replace**

+### _R_

+> Pressing R will enter replace mode, which will overwrite any word in this mode.

 ![Alt replace whole line](pic/13.jpg)

 ![Alt R](pic/14.jpg)

+### _r_

+> Replaces only one word and automatically returns to normal mode.

 ![Alt change a word n a char](pic/15.jpg)

 ![Alt R r](pic/16.jpg)

 ## **Change**

+> When the length of the string we are replacing is different, we usually do not use replace but change.

 ![Alt change from middle to end](pic/17.jpg)